RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/01-RESTful-API.md

 ### Example

-For an example of how to use API keys, please see the appendix ["API Keys"](../Appendices/Appendix-K--API-Keys).
+For an example of how to use API keys, please see the appendix ["API Keys"](../Appendices/).

+PGP authentication creation steps are in the [appendix](../Appendices/Appendix-K--API-Keys/#Introduction).